dv-chain/dvc-websocket-node/readme.md

 ## dvotc-websocket-node

 This is a sample implementation of the dvotc websocket using nodejs.
+This uses esm modules so make sure you have type module in your package.json

 ### Installation